Then, we came to conclude that confidence might mean an attitude of believing in a person’s natural feeling.

 Aha! moment sometimes occurred in the process, which made Hachi excited

-If Hachi could meet herself in the past, she would advice herself not to listen to inner critic all the time and just focus on keeping improving skills.
+If Hachi could meet herself in the past, she would advice herself not to listen to inner critic all the time, and just focus on keeping improving skills.

 Repetitive training itself become not only the way to acquire skills but also the way to resolve the inner critic later.

-And she hoped to experience like that in her school days, and her desire led her to think of educational system again.
+Her desire led her to think of educational system again.

 Writing Inner Work in the Morning